Ternse/Ternse/README.md

 else to change here.
 Oh I just remembered, I'm currently working part time at a movie theater while part time at college.
 That's fun, not really.
 It's hard to be sarcastic through text.
 I guess I should delete the stuff above since I'm here.
 AND I ALSO FORGOT TO SAY MY NAME!!
 Hi, I'm Ternse.
 What does it mean?
 I do not know, hopefully nothing bad cause that would be awkward as I just made it up.
 As you can see, I tend to be a bit scattered brained, but that happens when you have everything though running through your brain 90 miles per hour or about 144km/h.
 I'm on at odd hours, I do not know why.
-That's just how I role.
+That's just how I roll.
 I think that's everything.
 Will update if I remember something.